multiversx/mx-docs/docs/developers/mandos-reference/structure.md

   - `gasPrice` - how much each unit of gas costs in ERD. gasLimit x gasPrice will be subtracted from caller balance before the call.
 Normally, the unused gas (x gasPrice) is returned to the caller after executing the call.
 This does not happen in the Mandos tests as it would make resulting balances a lot harder to manage.
 Hint: Mandos allows `gasPrice` to be zero, to avoid having to keep track of gas payments.
 - `expect` (optional) - each transaction produces a receipt whose hash ends up on the blockchain.
 The contents of the receipt can be checked here.
   - `out` - functions can return any number of results.
 This is an ordered list of these results.
   - `status` - indicates whether execution completed successfully or not.
 Status 0 means success.
-All errors occurring in the contract will yield status 4 (“user error”).
+All errors occurring in the contract will yield status 4 ("user error").
   - `message` (optional) - in case of error, the contract can also provide an error message.
 This is where this message can be checked, to make sure that the correct error occurred.
 It will be empty in case of success.
   - `logs` - contracts can save logs off-chain, that can be later studied to determine what happened with the contract.
-In the contract they are referred to as “events”.
-To skip checking logs, one can write `“logs”: “*”`.
+In the contract they are referred to as "events".
+To skip checking logs, one can write `"logs": "*"`.
     - `address` - smart contract address that produced the log.
 It can actually be different from the tx recipient if that contract in turn calls another contract.
     - `identifier` - a contract can have multiple event types, each of them has an identifier.
 In the API the identifier is the first topic saved.
 In the Rust framework the event identifier is specified explicitly in the contract.
     - `topics` - these are event arguments, provided by the contract.
 Off-chain they are indexed, so that users can search by these topics.
 All topics are currently 32 bytes in length, but this restriction might be lifted in the future.
     - `data` - same as the topics, but this is not indexed, cannot perform searches on data.
 Can be of any length (or sometimes empty).
   - `gas` - here the consumed gas can be checked.
-To ignore this check, set to `“*”`
+To ignore this check, set to `"*"`
   - `refund` - some operations, like freeing up storage actually gives EGLD back to the caller.
-To ignore this check, set to `“*”`
+To ignore this check, set to `"*"`

 ## **Step type: `scQuery`**